aphearin/halotools/docs/quickstart_and_tutorials/tutorials/model_building/cam_tutorial.rst

 so that Monte Carlo realizations can be drawn from the distribution.
-The most convenient distribution to use for this purpose is the cumulative distribution function (CDF), :math:`{\rm CDF}(x) = {\rm Prob}(< x).` Once the CDF is specified, you only need to generate a realization of a random uniform distribution and pass those draws to the CDF inverse,  :math:`{\rm CDF}^{-1}(p),` which evaluates to the variable :math:`x` being painted on the model galaxies.
+The most convenient distribution to use for this purpose is the cumulative distribution function (CDF), :math:`{\rm CDF}(x) = {\rm Prob}(< x).` Once the CDF is specified, the standard Monte Carlo technique is to generate a realization of a random uniform distribution and pass those draws to the CDF inverse,  :math:`{\rm CDF}^{-1}(p),` which evaluates to the variable :math:`x` being painted on the model galaxies.
+See Section 3.7 of `The AstroML textbook <http://www.astroml.org/>`_ and `Transformation of Probability tutorial <https://github.com/jbailinua/probability/>`_ for more information about the inverse transformation sampling technique.

 CAM introduces correlations between the galaxy property :math:`x` and some halo property :math:`h,`